 Improper Watering Habits

-Water is essential to your plant, but it can also be harmful.
+Water is essential to your butterfly palm, but it can also be harmful.

-Be sure the soil has good drainage and avoid overwatering or underwatering.
+Be sure the soil has good drainage and avoid soggy soil, overwatering or underwatering.

 You should also avoid using unfiltered tap water, as it often contains fluoride, which is toxic to areca palms and many other plants.